 Development of my free-piston linear alternator

 Now from Robert Huber, I learned that the running characteristic of such engines is completely different than that of crankshaft-bound motors.
 The piston acceleration is substantially higher, and the timing can not be compared with conventional two stroke engines.Therefore, the use of commercially available two-stroke engine cylinders was out of the question due to the predetermined engine timing, that is incorrect for the foreseen use in a free-piston engine.
 Furthermore, cross-flow scavenged engines have no future due to emission related reasons.In addition, it was much of interest to me to examine the so-called Stelzer Engine more closely.
 Since the early 80's, one read frequently about this engine- but rather about cheated investors, than about a breakthrough in this so-called "revolutionary technology".
 The engine should now be analyzed from a strictly technical point of view.As I visited Frank Stelzer, I expected clarification about this obsolete engine and its inventor.
 Unfortunately, Frank Stelzer turned out to be a hobbyist.
-His engines revealed no technological breakthrough or at least any progress through all the years, it all seemed very improvised and amateurish.
-Frank Stelzer had rarely an engine on hand that he could start or demonstrate right away, although he worked with this engine for decades.
-Those who knew him personally, know what I mean: He was not of this world.
+The engines he built had not undergone any development over all those years, everything seemed very improvised and amateurish.
+Frank rarely had an engine on hand that he could start or demonstrate right away, even though he had been working on this engine for decades.
+Those who knew him personally know what I mean: he was not of this world.

 Intake and exhaust ports are strikingly small.
 The engine is over square, even if the center rod is subtracted from the piston surface.

 Extremely remarkable: The doughnut-shaped combustion chamber, and the uniflow scavenging system.